HumanSignal/label-studio-ml-backend/label_studio_ml/examples/rag_quickstart/README.md

 1. Make your reference documentation available to the backend

 Create a `docker-compose.override.yml` file alongside `docker-compose.yml`, and use it to mount a folder containing your documentation into the filesystem of the ML Backend's image.
-This example will mount the folder at /host/path/to/your/documentation on your host, to the path /data/documentation inside the ML Backend docker image.
+This example will mount the folder at /host/path/to/your/documentation on your computer, to the path /data/documentation inside the ML Backend docker image.
 The DOCUMENTATION_PATH and DOCUMENTATION_GLOB settings given below will match all `.md` files within /data/documentation (or its subfolders).

 ```
   rag_quickstart: